 – To receive a refund if withdrawing, submit a letter of withdrawal

-is assessed for withdrawals within 60-30 days prior to departure.
+is forfeited for withdrawals within 60-30 days prior to departure.

 (3) The full price of the land costs is assessed for withdrawals

-initiated less than 30 days prior to departure.
+initiated less than 30 days prior to departure or during a tour.
 Changes in medical

 circumstances are not considered as exceptions to our normal refund

 – Zoology is fascinating and some of destinations have extraordinary

 wildlife.
 Now we are finished.